Ann Putnam

-Ann Putnam Jr. (April 24, 1679 – 1716) was a primary accuser, at age 12, at the Salem Witch Trials of Massachusetts during the later portion of 17th-century Colonial America.
+Ann Putnam Jr. (April 24, 1679 – 1716) was a primary accuser, at age 12, at the Salem Witch Trials of Massachusetts during the later portion of 17th-century Colonial United States.
 Born 1679 in Salem Village, Essex County, Massachusetts Bay Colony, she was the eldest child of Thomas (1652-1699) and Ann (Née Carr) Putnam (1661-1699).

 She was friends with some of the girls who claimed to be afflicted by witchcraft and, in March 1692, proclaimed to be afflicted herself, along with Elizabeth Hubbard, Mary Walcott, Mercy Lewis, Abigail Williams, and Mary Warren.
 Putnam is responsible for the accusations of 62 people, which, along with the accusations of others, resulted in the executions of twenty people, as well as the deaths of several others in prison.

 She was a first cousin once removed of Generals Israel and Rufus Putnam.

 Early life

 Annie was born on April 24, 1679, to Thomas Putnam (of the Putnam family) and Ann (née Carr) Putnam, who had twelve children in total.
 Ann was the eldest.
 Fellow accuser Mercy Lewis was a servant in the Putnam household, and Mary Walcott was, perhaps, Annie's best friend.
 These three girls would become the first afflicted girls outside of the Parris household.

 The Putnam family lived on the southwest side of Hathorne Hill, approximately in the area of what is today Danielle Drive in Danvers, Massachusetts.
 (For many years, a house that stands back from Putnam Lane was misidentified as the Putnam House, but this house was likely built circa 1891.
 Images of this house are still routinely misidentified as Annie's home).
 Shortly after the trials were over, the family built a new house in the general area of what is today Dayton and Maple Streets in Danvers where Annie spent the rest of her life.